gridai/grid-docs/docs/features/datastores/2_Using Datastores/2_creating-datastores.md

 ## Create from a Private S3 Bucket

-At this time Datastore creation from Private S3 buckets is only available to BYOC users users, who have connected Grid to a custom AWS cluster.
+At this time Datastore creation from Private S3 buckets is only available to BYOC users usersnwho have connected Grid to a custom AWS cluster.
 BYOC users can grant Grid access to desired buckets by following the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).